jsmolka/blog/content/posts/workin/index.md

 {{</wrap>}}

 ## Web Bluetooth API
-Communication between app and smart trainer occurs via the [Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API).
+Communication between the app and smart trainer occurs via the [Web Bluetooth API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API).
 [Support](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility) in browsers other than Chromium is non-existent, and even Chromium doesn't support all features without experimental feature flags.
 That's a shame because I can't use nice-to-have features like automatic device reconnection on page reload.
 However, it does support enough of the standard to develop a fully functional app.

 The [Web Bluetooth Communication Group's GitHub account](https://github.com/WebBluetoothCG) has several demos describing how to use the API, including one for a [heart rate monitor](https://github.com/WebBluetoothCG/demos/blob/gh-pages/heart-rate-sensor/heartRateSensor.js).
-That's one of the two devices I need to support done.
+That's one of the two devices I need to support.
 Unfortunately, it's the easier one, and the smart trainer is a bit more complicated.
 It uses the [Fitness Machine Service protocol](https://www.bluetooth.com/specifications/specs/fitness-machine-service-1-0/) and defines several characteristics to interact with it:

-- **Fitness Machine Feature**: this characteristic provides information about the type of device and it's features.
+- **Fitness Machine Feature**: this characteristic provides information about the type of device and its features.
 Device types include treadmills, cross trainers, step and stair climbers, rowers and indoor bikes.
 We are interested in the latter.
 Each device supports features, properties that can be read, and target features, properties that can be set.
 Smart trainers tend to provide power and cadence and support target power setting.
 - **Supported Power Range**: this characteristic provides information about the supported power range.
 It includes minimum wattage, maximum wattage and step resolution.
 - **Indoor Bike Data**: this characteristic provides training-related data and periodically sends notifications to the client.